St Mary's Church, Higham Ferrers: Memorials

-One of the earliest examples in England, the elaborate memorial brass to Laurence St. Maur, (died 1337) is considered by Pevsner to be one of the finest brass monuments in England.
+One of the earliest examples in England, the elaborate memorial brass to Laurence St. Maur (died 1337) is considered by Pevsner to be one of the finest brass monuments in England.
 Originally on the chancel floor, it was placed on an altar tomb, between the two chancels, in 1633.
 St. Maur wears a heavily embroidered liturgical vestment and around his neck is a rectangle of cloth embroidered with cinquefoils.

 Above the main figure in the canopy is a group of figures.
 Abraham is seated in the middle and holds a globe in his left hand, with his right hand raised in benediction.
 St. Andrew and St. Peter are to the left of him and the St. Paul and St. Thomas are to the right.
 Angels, on either side of Abraham, hold St. Maur's soul.
 In his 1912 book Brasses, John Sebastian Marlowe Ward says: "Canopies over Mass priests are very rare and this is by far the finest."

 Bede House and Chantry Chapel

 Adjacent to the church, at the west, is the Chantry Chapel, also a Grade I listed building.
 Built in the early 15th century for Archbishop Chichele, it was restored in the 20th century by Temple Moore.
 It is of limestone ashlar with lead roof.
 It was used as a Grammar School from 1542 to 1906 and was re-dedicated as a chantry chapel in 1942.

-To the south of the church, across the churchyard, is the bede house, also a Grade I listed building.
-Built in about 1428 it was restored in the 19th century.
+To the south of the church, across the churchyard, is the bede house, also Grade I listed.
+Built in about 1428, it was restored in the 19th century.
 It is of squared coursed and banded limestone and ironstone, with a plain tile 20th-century roof.
 It is now used as the church hall.
 The chantry chapel and Bede House, both Perpendicular Gothic in style, are open to the public.

-The stone cross in the churchyard, another Grade I listed building, was known in 1463 as the Wardeyn or Warden Cross.
+The stone cross in the churchyard, also Grade I listed, was known in 1463 as the Wardeyn or Warden Cross.
 It lies 48 m west of the church tower and is believed to be medieval in origin, with later additions.
 It was restored in 1919 as a war memorial.